Recruitment

 • in connection with legal claims, (including disclosure of personal information in connection with legal process or litigation).
 The latter may include special category information or other sensitive information contained in documents, telephone or video recordings;

-• to fulfil our obligations under any reporting agreement entered into with any regulatory or other authority from time to time; or
+• to fulfil our obligations under any reporting requirements by any regulatory or other authority from time to time; or

 • We are required to maintain backups of our systems in the event that live data is lost, unrecoverable or compromised.